Ahrengot/Timer/readme.md

 - There should also be an all time spent view.

 ## Road Map
-- I'd like to be able to create project.
+- I'd like to be able to create projects.
 Projects should contain time slips and total time.
 - I'd like to add swipe-to-delete functionality to timeslips

 ## Got any feedback?